-Independent Study in Art Education S1 or S2 HPW4 C8
+Independent Study in Art Education

 Prerequisite: Seminar in Art Education

 This subject aims to provide senior students with the opportunity to explore an area of art education which is of particular interest.
 Through interaction with a member of the staff of the School of Art Education, students will undertake a study in some aspect of art education which is not encountered in other subjects offered.